DormantLogician/equal-language-concept/EXTENSIONS.md

     Restructure integer:
     >'n

+Sometimes, it is necessary to interpret an integer as a sequence of bits or vise-versa.

 De-structuring an integer converts it into a sequence of bits representing integer value, where 'A(2) represents '0' and 'A(3) represents '1'.
 A minimum of 8 bits are used to represent integer, and maximum number of bits is arbitrary.